 There is a caveat here, too, though.
 Yelp has a bit of a genre issue regarding consumer usage.
 For the most part, Yelp can’t seem to shake the perception that it is only for reading reviews of restaurants.
 Mainly, people open up their Yelp app when their stomachs start growling.

-While you can find pretty much everything on Yelp and even devoted tabs for home and auto services, the first tab you will see is for restaurants.
+While you can find pretty much everything on Yelp and even devoted tabs for home and auto services, you will see the first tab for restaurants.
 This can be a bit of a drawback if your business is not a restaurant.